Floer theory and flips: Fukaya algebras

-is the collection of cohomologies of the fiber.
-The Floer cohomology $HF(L)$ is said to be non-vanishing if the fiber $HF(L)_b $ is non-vanishing for some $b \in \widetilde{MC}(L)$.
-The main result of this chapter is the following:
+also denoted $MC(L,y)$ if we wish to emphasize the dependence on the local system $y$.
+The {\em Floer cohomology} is the fiber-wise cohomology of operator $\mu^1_b$ defined below in Chapter \ref{maurercartan}

-\begin{theorem} Let $(X,\omega)$ be a compact symplectic manifold with rational symplectic class $[\omega] \in H^2(X,\Q)$ and $L \subset X$ a compact embedded Lagrangian submanifold admitting a relative spin structure.
-For a comeager subset of perturbation data, counting weighted treed holomorphic disks defines an convergent \ainfty structure with strict unit
+The Floer cohomology $HF(L)$ is said to be non-vanishing if the fiber $HF(L,b) $ is non-vanishing for some $b \in {MC}(L)$.
+We prove the following:

-independent of all choices up to convergent strictly-unital \ainfty homotopy.
-Furthermore, $HF(L)$ is independent of all choices up to gauge equivalence (to be explained below). \end{theorem}
+\begin{theorem} Let $(X,\omega)$ be a compact symplectic manifold with rational symplectic class $[\omega] \in H^2(X,\Q)$ and $L \subset X$ a compact rational embedded Lagrangian submanifold equipped with a relative spin structure and grading.
+For a comeager subset of perturbation data, counting weighted treed pseudoholomorphic disks defines a convergent \ainfty structure with strict unit independent of all choices up to convergent strictly-unital \ainfty homotopy.
+Furthermore, for any $b \in MC(L)$ the Floer cohomology $HF(L,b)$ is independent of all choices up to gauge equivalence (to be explained below). \end{theorem}